 • If you miss your monthly payment – and you didn’t qualify upon enrollment for the premium tax credit – be advised – your policy will be canceled after just 30 days.

 Still, you may be eligible for assistance, especially if your inability to pay is due to a significant reduction in your income or a change in your family situation – like a divorce.
 You may qualify for Medi-Cal (Medicaid), which you can apply for year-round or your children may be eligible for the federal Children’s Health Insurance Program.

 The last thing you want to do is go without health insurance.
 It’s a gamble you really don’t want to take.
-Get the best health insurance rates by getting a free California health insurance quote today!
+Get the best health insurance rates by calling Freeway Insurance at (800) 777-5620 or get your free California health insurance quote online.